RAF Andover: 1945 to 1977

 Trials of the Hawker Siddeley Andover (the second RAF aircraft of that name) were also partially carried out at RAF Andover.
 In commemoration of this, Hawker Siddeley presented the Borough of Andover with a framed photo of the aircraft, and the type was also named after the town.
 The Andover's main role in RAF service was tactical transport, for which its unique ability to "kneel" – to allow vehicle entry at a shallow angle via a rear ramp – was an asset.
 Other roles included aero-medical evacuation, STOL, and parachute and 1 ton container drops.
 The Andover could also be fitted with long-range ferry tanks, which enabled the short-range Andover to fly long distances, such as across the Atlantic Ocean.
 Andovers were still in RAF service for the photo reconnaissance role under the Open Skies Treaty and for use by the Empire Test Pilots' School until 2012.

 RAF Andover was throughout the post-1945 period the home of a number of communications squadrons, the last one of which was No. 21 Squadron RAF, which used de Havilland Devon and Percival Pembroke aircraft.
 The squadron had been re-formed on 3 February 1969, when the Western Communication Squadron RAF was re-designated at RAF Andover.
 It provided transport for senior officers in the western part of the United Kingdom and was disbanded following defence cuts on 31 March 1976.

 Just before the RAF station closed in 1977, 1213 (Andover) Squadron Air Training Corps moved into the building which had been used as Station Headquarters.

 Post-RAF use

 The RAF station was closed on 10 June 1977 and the airfield was handed over to the British Army.
 It was used by Army Air Corps units based at Middle Wallop, as well as Defence Equipment & Support (formed by the merger of the Defence Procurement Agency(DPA) and the Defence Logistics Organisation (DLO)).
-The last RAF personnel working in these units left in November 2009.
+The last RAF personnel working in these units left in November 2009, and the occasion was marked by an RAF Farewell to Andover event and flypast including an RAF Hawker Siddeley Andover on 15 September (Battle of Britain Day) 2009.

 The former airfield site retains an RAF link through the presence of 1213 (Andover) Squadron, Air Training Corps.
+Sometime after 1967 the Squadron was issued with a Percival Pembroke with the serial number WV742, maintenance number 8111M, for instructional use.
+This was around 1978 sold to a film company and transported to Ilkley Moor in Yorkshire for use in the TV series The Sandbaggers.
 A former cadet of the Squadron, Lieutenant-Commander Gordon Batt, DSC, of 800 Naval Air Squadron Fleet Air Arm, was killed in action during the Falklands War in 1982.